CR3A7OR/StockScraper/README.md

 # StockScraper
 A Python script that scrapes some stock market information on the stock of your choice from Market Watch.
 It will additionally print a graph of the current stock ticker from yahoo finance showing the past 62 days closing prices.
+The termplot.py file is imported into the stonkScraper.py file but no interaction with it needed.

 # Installation
 You can install the requirments.txt file with: